 Think about how much you want to spend on ads.
 Both Facebook and LinkedIn allow you to choose exactly how much you’ll pay, making them cost-effective solutions.
 The difference comes in when you look at the cost-per-click for each platform.

 However, just because you pay less per click doesn’t mean you earn higher value leads.
-LinkedIn is known for its valuable lead generation.
+Lead generation with LinkedIn can be highly valuable.
 Although customers spend less time on LinkedIn, they’re in a conversion mindset when they are browsing.

 If your brand is focused heavily on aesthetics and visual identity, Facebook offers a broader variety.

 Facebook ad formats include:

 - Photo link ads

 - Carousel ads